ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 The index of the root log entry is the greatest power of two, minus one, that is less than the size of the log.
-The index of a log entry's left child is the log entry's index minus the greatest power of two that doesn't take the result out of bounds.
-Similarly, the index of a log entry's right child is the entry's index plus the greatest power of two that doesn't take the result out of bounds.
+The index of a log entry's left child is the log entry's index minus the greatest power of two that doesn't take the result of the computation out of bounds.
+Similarly, the index of a log entry's right child is the entry's index plus the greatest power of two that doesn't take the result of the computation out of bounds.

 Users ensure that log entry timestamps are monotonic by enforcing that the structure of this search tree holds.
 That is, users check that any timestamp